Ever heard of ‘wellness fatigue’? It’s an exhausting condition, but an ancient Daoist text, ‘The Ten Questions’, has the remedies.

 This may seem familiar to you…

 Jo wakes up tired, runs to morning yoga practice, downs her brekkie smoothie and then rushes off to work where she must be ‘on’ all day.
 While there, she smashes a salad for lunch and leaves work feeling drained.
-But instead of resting she fills her evenings with exercise, workshops, ecstatic dance, or hops between appointments with her naturopath / acupuncturist / chiropractor / kinesiologist.
+But instead of resting she fills her evenings with exercise, workshops, ecstatic dance, Or she hops between appointments with her naturopath / acupuncturist / chiropractor / kinesiologist.

 By the time she arrives home, it’s late and she should cook a healthy dinner, but she’s so tired that she just orders UberEATS and kicks back on the couch with Netflix because she’s just too exhausted.